 All rate agreements between OPM and the carrier are subject to audits by the OPM Office of the Inspector General.
-The results of such audits may require modifications to previous agreements and subsequent rate adjustment.
+The results of such audits may require modifications to previous agreements and subsequent rate adjustments.
 Pursuant to contract clause 3.4, Contractor Records Retention (FEHBAR 1652.204-70), OPM requires all carriers to maintain documentation to support all calculations and statements pertaining to this reconciliation.
-This includes documentation to support the SSSG rates and the rates for all of the 10 largest groups.
+This includes documentation supporting the SSSG rates and the rates for all of the 10 largest groups.
 And, for carriers using an ACR method, this includes detailed reports (including the database) supporting all data (e.g., claims data) used to derive the rates.

-OPM will review the carrier's SSSGs to verify that the carrier is in compliance with OPM rating principles.
-Compliance now includes Federal group rate adjustments based on the carrier's treatment of its SSSGs.
+OPM will review the carrier's SSSGs to verify that the carrier complies with OPM rating principles including Federal group rate adjustments based on the carrier's treatment of its SSSGs.